How to Spend an Epic Learning Weekend In National Park: The Homeschool Adventure

 • Pack the 10 Essentials as outlined in the National Park Services website.

-• If you haven’t get your Passport to your National Park.
+• If you haven’t, get your Passport to your National Park.
 For the family, the collector’s edition is the best choice.
 For the adults, the classic edition is the better choice.
 For more personalized journaling experience for each of your child, the junior edition is the best choice.
 Once you have your passports, you can have your passports stamped with you’re in the national park.
 Note that most parks have several stamps available.
 So that is a great way to collect stamps as a family or as each students.

 • Get Your Annual Pass!
-This is not required since most parks are free but it gives you a lot of leverage of any national highways or heritage sites that requires tolls, parking or entrance fee.
+This is not required since most parks are free but it gives you a lot of leverage of any national highways or heritage sites that requires tolls, parking, camping, or entrance fee.
 It also gives you and your family free access to the several camping sites available in the national parks.
 If you’re a 4th grader, go gather your family and pack for something epic because you get a free pass for an entire year!

 • Download other apps that helps in your learning-packed weekend: